pavelgladyshev/earl/README.md

 Event Analysis and Reconstruction in Lisp (EARL)
 ================================================

-This repository contains implementation of digital event reconstruction algorithms that I developed in my PhD dissertation in 2004.
+This repository contains implementation of digital event reconstruction algorithms for digital forenscis that I developed in my PhD dissertation in 2004.

 Dependencies
 ------------